-Monica Buckle is a consultant and curator specializing in Native American arts and culture both traditional and contemporary.
-She is an enrolled member of the Cherokee Nation and is an advocate for the sustainability and development of Native communities.
+Monica Buckle is a consultant, curator and scholar specializing in Native American arts and culture both traditional and contemporary.
+She is a citizen of the Cherokee Nation.